PythonRSAS/pythonrsas.github.io/_posts/2021-3-25-1-Data-Processing-Lessons.md

 > Need to be disciplined and organized!
 # General principles
+1. Don't create (too many) unnecessary columns.
-1. Move all data format correction code in block.
+2. Move all data format correction code in block.
-2. Do not create indictor variables here and there.
+3. Do not create indictor variables here and there.
 Do it in one shot.
-3. Do not output describe until unneeded variables are mostly dropped.
+4. Do not output describe until unneeded variables are mostly dropped.
-4. Plot scatterplots in one shot for all numeric variables.
+5. Plot scatterplots in one shot for all numeric variables.

 Because PD and LGD are modeling labels and continuous numbers, respectively.
 The visualizations and metrics will be two different sets corresponding to categorical target and continuous numeric taget, respectively.

-## Bad examples
+## 1. Don't create (too many) unnecessary columns
 In the following code, it is completely unnecessary to create so many columns out of the original date columns.
 It not only takes up more space by creating many new columns but is more error prone.
 <div class="code-head"><span>code</span>redundant columns.py</div>